Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 Most missing-data methods ask: *what value is statistically plausible here, given similar rows?*

-Model-T asks: *given what I observed and what the output was, what must `h` have been?*
+Model-T asks a different question: **given what I observed and what the output was, what must `h` have been?**

-This is **model inversion** — using the fitted model itself to back-calculate the hidden variable from residuals.
-It works because linear models can be algebraically reversed:
+This is **model inversion** — using the fitted model to back-calculate the hidden variable from residuals:

 ```
 h_estimated = (y_observed − base_prediction) / weight_of_h
 ```

-The estimate is clipped to the valid range from the rules.
-After this step, every training row gets an `h` value — either rule-assigned or inversion-recovered — and Phase 2 retrains on the full dataset.
+Because the model is linear, this inversion is exact.
+The recovered value is clipped to the valid range, and Phase 2 retrains on the full dataset with all `h` values filled in.

-This is the novel part.
-It is not imputation.
-It is not EM.
-It uses the output to infer the cause, which standard statistical gap-filling methods do not do.
+This is mechanistically different from imputation, KNN filling, or EM.
+It uses the output to infer the cause — which standard gap-filling methods do not do.

 ---